First Time in Phuket – Phuket FAQs

 NOTE: in Thailand, money comes out FIRST, and only after you take your money your card is ejected!
 A great way to forget your card in the machine after those three beers!
 NOTE: When changing money at a money exchange, count your money in front of the cashier; there have been some cases of missing money.
 The best exchange rate is usually in the non-brand exchange booths you will spot easily on most streets of main beaches.

 Renting a car at the airport is very simple, but we recommend you book in advance if you prefer a specific model, especially during the high season.
 Cars are third-party insured (it will only cover the damage done to the other vehicle you may hit), but you will have to pay for any damage to your car.
 Always double-check the condition of your car before leaving the airport.
 The best is to pay a little extra to have it fully covered and worry-free.
 You can also rent a GPS at the airport.
 Renting cars from the street is possible; you will see plenty around the island, but it’s a lucky draw.
 As long as things go fine, you might save a few baht, but it can get ugly if something happens.
-In any case call tourist police: 1155.
+In any case, call the tourist police: 1155.
 They have a good basic understanding of English.

-8. Hotels in Phuket
+9. Hotels in Phuket

 Booking your hotel in advance is always cheaper than on arrival, especially at the airport.
 There are so many hotels in Phuket there is no lack of choice.
-Most important is to choose your location; if you want everything available at any time, go to Patong but get ready for some crowd.
+The most important is to choose your location; if you want everything available at any time, go to Patong but get ready for some crowd.
 If you like it quiet and romantic: Mai Khao Beach.
 Something in between good for the family?
 Kata, Karon or Kamala.
 Note that beaches quiet during the high season often appear deserted in low.

-9. SIM Cards
+10. SIM Cards

 SIM cards are easy to find for 50 Baht at any convenience store in Phuket, but the fastest way is to pick up a free one at the airport luggage claim, usually from TRUE Move.
 Then go to the next 7-11 once you are all set with your hotel and add credit to it.
 According to our readers, all cards work quite well: TRUE, DTAC, AIS, and 12Call, but DTAC seems better for data (Internet and Facebook)